 Famous people who believe in aliens #1 Stephen Hawking

-Stephen Hawking is an English theoretical physicist, cosmologist, author and Director of Research at the University of Cambridge.
+At no.1 in our list of Famous people who believe in aliens is Stephen Hawking, he is an English theoretical physicist, cosmologist, author and Director of Research at the University of Cambridge.
 He believes in UFOs and extraterrestrials.

 Hawking details his quest to find aliens and takes viewers on a tour of his favorite places in the universe in a newly released 25-minute film from Curiosity Stream.
 It is an online video-on-demand platform.
 According to the “Sunday Times”, he has warned that human contact with aliens would bring doom to the human race living on Earth.
 He reportedly made the statement on how aliens could destroy the human race in a television documentary series.
 This series was first aired on Discovery Channel in 2010.
 Also at a media event announcing the new project, he noted his fears.
 He said “Human beings have a terrible history of mistreating, and even massacring, other human cultures that are less technologically advanced — why would an alien civilization be any different?”